codebunny20/Health-and-Wellness-projects/README.md

 A collection of projects focused on improving health, wellness, and lifestyle habits.
 This workspace is intended for experimenting with tools, apps, and content that help users track, understand, and improve their physical and mental well‑being.

-> Note: Adapt all sections (features, stack, setup) to match the actual projects in this folder.

----

 ## Table of Contents

 - [Overview](#overview)